Follow us on Facebook for up-to-date announcements and all that fun stuff :)

 Duties include taking register/phone orders, portioning cookie dough, making and boxing orders, general cleaning such as washing dishes, mopping, etc., and above all, providing excellent and friendly customer service.

-Position is part time during the remaining of the summer (10-20 hrs/wk), with more hours available once the fall semester starts (15-35 hrs/wk).
+Position is part time, 12-30 hours per wee though the spring semester.
 Pay starts at minimum, but raises are given to those who excel.

 Previous experience working in a kitchen and having knowledge regarding Midnight Cookies and our products are a plus, but having a positive attitude with a desire to learn and contribute in an often fast-paced environment is the key!